jinny-sun/jinny-sun/_posts/2020-06-19-cookie-cutter.md

 gh-repo: jinny-sun/cookie-cutter
 gh-badge: [star, fork, follow]
 tags: [python, nlp]
+description: I am currently a Data Science Fellow at Insight Data Science.
+I finished my PhD from the Joint UC Berkeley – UC San Francisco Graduate Program in Bioengineering in 2020.
+For my dissertation, I applied signal processing, image processing and machine learning methods to biomedical applications in metabolomics and transcriptomics field.
+I also performed kinetic modeling of time-series data to predict therapeutic response in prostate and renal cancer.
+I love working on unsolved challenges, and previously worked on one of Google X's moonshot projects.
+I am excited to apply my creativity and problem-solving skills to solve new challenges in data science.
 ---

 Do you love baking cookies?
 Have you ever used a recipe that didn't include important nutritional information, such as the calories per cookie?
 CookieCutter is a web app that predicts the calories per cookie of a given recipe.
 It also provides personalized portion control suggestions to help you meet your caloric needs.